rhysmah/CLI-Note-App/README.md

 I'm thus starting a new project to implement this approach.
 I will be using code from the previous project, because I think there's some good stuff there.

 In addition, I'm going to try using a more test-driven development approach.
 In the previous project, I created a custom logging function -- almost a mini side-project -- which was interesting and, for debugging purposes, very helpful.
 But I want something a little more robust than that; plus, I want to learn something new, and this is an important part of software development.

+## Features

+This note-taking app will be faily simple.

+### General Features
+- Create a note
+- List notes (by modified date, creation date)
+- Edit notes (opens a note in the default editor of the OS)
+- Delete notes
+- Tag notes
+    - Add tag
+    - Remove tag
+    - List tags